-CCV welcomes all students, and we strive to provide equal access to college courses for students with documented disabilities.
-If you need accommodations because of a documented disability, it is your responsibility to do one of the following:
+All CCV students have access to small classes, part-time schedules, online courses, individual advisors, and online tutoring.
+CCV also welcomes all students and we strive to provide equal access to college courses for students with disabilities.
+If you need accommodations because of a disability that impacts your learning, it is your responsibility to take at least one of the steps below.
+It is recommended that you do this as soon as possible to allow for planning and preparation.

-• answer “yes” to the disability question on your CCV application OR
+• Answer “yes” to the disability question on your CCV application.

-• tell an accessibility coordinator or accessibility support staff that you have a disability and you would like accommodations.
+• Tell an accessibility advisor or accessibility support staff that you have a disability and you would like accommodations.

 All CCV students have access to small classes, part-time schedules, online courses, individual advisors, online tutoring, and in-person academic mentoring.
 If you need accommodations, follow the steps below.
 Please begin the steps at least one month before classes start.